ismarimane/ismarimane/README.md

 - 👀 I’m interested in all things data
 - 🌱 I’m currently learning SQL, Excel, Tableau
 - 💞️ I’m looking to collaborate on open to ideas
-- 📫 email
+- 📫 shoot me an email: imarin.negron@gmail.com
-- ⚡ Fun fact: I am a Pride & Prejudice girlie
+- ⚡ Fun fact: I am terrified of the Puerto Rican ameiva

 <!---
 ismarimane/ismarimane is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.